ertagh/teamspeak3-server-arm/Readme.md

 If you have a fast connection to "teamspeak.com" -> Use :latest-box <br/>
 Otherwise -> Use :latest-box-predownloaded

+Raspberry Pi 5 users have to use either :latest-box or :latest-box-predownloaded!

 If you want to use QEMU instead of Box86/Box64 -> Use :latest / :latest-predownloaded

 The only difference between images with and without predownloaded tag is that the images with predownloaded tag already have a predownloaded TeamSpeak 3 Server built in, while the other will download one during setup.